Caulfield School of Dance

 Progression and Promotion

 The R.A.D. program, when taken level by level without interruption provides a complete education in classical dance.
-With success in the Intermediate Vocational examination, students have achieved world-recognized proficiency in the art of Classical Ballet.

 Students can be promoted by their teacher(s) to the Advanced level without a successful Advanced Foundation examination result, but must have achieved a successful Intermediate examination result.